Mickey's Not-So-Scary Halloween Party at Disney World

 Mickey’s No-So-Scary Halloween Party (often abbreviated MNSSHP) is a hugely popular event, well, actually a series of events, at the Magic Kingdom that happens in the two months leading up to Halloween.
 These parties are after-hours, separately ticketed happenings scheduled several times per week in September and October.

 The Halloween Party is an after-hours event, meaning that the Magic Kingdom closes at 7 pm to all except those who have party tickets.
-In 2014, the Mickey’s Not-So-Scary tickets cost anywhere from $62 to $77 per adult ticket depending on the party date.
-The 2015 prices will be listed below as soon as they are announced.
+The 2015 Mickey's Not-So-Scary Halloween Party prices are as follows (prices do not include tax).

 It should be noted that any guest with a Halloween Party ticket can enter the Magic Kingdom starting at 4 pm and stay until the party ends at midnight, meaning that it is quite easy to save a day on Magic Your Way tickets.
 This practice is not officially advertised by Disney, but it has been in exercised for many years and Cast Members will readily confirm this information.